airbrake/airbrake-ios/README.markdown

 #About

 The Hoptoad iOS Notifier is designed to give developers instant notification of problems that occur in their apps.
 With just a few lines of code and a few extra files in your project, your app will automatically phone home whenever a crash or exception is encountered.
-These reports go straight to Hoptoad ([http://hoptoadapp.com](http://hoptoadapp.com)) where you can see information like backtrace, device type, app version, and more.
+These reports go straight to [Hoptoad](http://hoptoadapp.com) where you can see information like backtrace, device type, app version, and more.

 To see a screencast visit [http://guicocoa.com/hoptoad#screencast](http://guicocoa.com/hoptoad#screencast)

-If you have questions or need support please visit the support page at [http://help.hoptoadapp.com/discussions/ios-notifier](http://help.hoptoadapp.com/discussions/ios-notifier)
+If you have questions or need support please visit the [support page](http://help.hoptoadapp.com/discussions/ios-notifier)

 #Signals

-The notifier handles all unhanded exceptions, and a select list of Unix signals:
+The notifier handles all unhandled exceptions, and a select list of Unix signals:

 - SIGABRT
 - SIGBUS